MicrosoftDocs/azure-docs/articles/container-registry/container-registry-skus.md

 title: Registry service tiers and features
-description: Learn about the features and limits in the Basic, Standard, and Premium service tiers (SKUs) of Azure Container Registry. ms.topic: article ms.date: 05/18/2020
+description: Learn about the features and limits in the Basic, Standard, and Premium service tiers (SKUs) of Azure Container Registry. ms.topic: article ms.date: 10/08/2020
 ---

 # Azure Container Registry service tiers

 Azure Container Registry is available in multiple service tiers (also known as SKUs).
 These tiers provide predictable pricing and several options for aligning to the capacity and usage patterns of your private Docker registry in Azure.
+Change your registry's service tier when your needs for registry performance, scale, or features change.

 | Tier | Description |
 | --- | ----------- |